 What do Emergency Programs Volunteers do?

-Emergency Programs and ESS volunteers assist their communities in many ways, including:
+Emergency Programs and Emergency Support Services (ESS) volunteers assist their communities in many ways, including:

 - Providing essential services at a reception centre during an emergency or disaster